BatchMaster Software Pvt. Ltd

 • Beginning of life (BOL), which involves new product development and design processes.

-• Middle of life (MOL), which includes collaboration with suppliers, product information management (PIM) and warranty management.
+• Middle of life (MOL), which includes association with suppliers, product information management (PIM) and warranty management.

-• End of life (EOL), which includes strategies for how the products will be discontinued or recycled.
+• End of life (EOL), which includes approaches for how the products will be obsolete or recycled.

-Benefits of a PLM system for an organization are many, such as:
+The Benefits of a PLM System for an Organization are:

 • Development of customer-centric products